Tap30/maze/README.md

 ## History
 There was once was a legendary code that granted discount codes and sometimes more...
-This code has been shattered into a maze waiting
+This code has been shattered into a maze waiting to be one again!!!

 An elderly developer told us some prats of its UML:
 * Like most scenarios this code has phone verification